 Q26.
 What are the job prospects/placements assistance for the course?
 What is the entry level salary after doing this course?

 Ans: All students have to do the 3 month internship as part of the course curriculum.
-Those who outperform are offered jobs at Times Group brands like Times of India, Economic Times, Times Now, ET Now, timesofindia.com, economictimes.com etc, while the rest get offers from other media and/or non-media companies.
-For beginners the entry-level salary ranges from 2-5 lakh per annum.
+Those who outperform are offered jobs at Times Group brands like Times of India, Economic Times, ET Now, timesofindia.com, economictimes.com and other media/content management brands even before they embark on their internships.
+For beginners the entry-level salary ranges from 2.5-5.0 lakh per annum.
 Those with prior work experience or those who choose to join non-media companies after doing this course, the salary can be almost double or more than what the beginners are being offered.
 Needless to say, salaries are also a function of general economic conditions and health of media industry and hence these figures are only indicative.
 The actual salary can be higher or lower than what is mentioned above.

 The alumni of our institutes who have done programmes in marketing, sales or journalism are today placed in several senior positions across media and non-media companies.
 Please read the section on Alumni for more details.